sam-paech/auto-antislop/README.md

   This split lets the model reorder the chosen/rejected logits relative to each other while avoiding unwanted drift elsewhere.

-Add the following block just after the **Loss formulation** section.

 #### 3. FTPO Tunable hyper-parameters

 * **`loss_mode`**